ahmadadmu201/GeoDev-Lab-Project/README.md

 # GeoDev-Lab-Project
-How well does the spatial distribution of health facilities correspond with population distribution in Birnin Kebbi, Kebbi State.
-Built over twelve months with GeoDev Lab Africa, cohort one .
+How accessible are health facilities within Birnin Kebbi LGA based on the existing road network Built over twelve months with GeoDev Lab Africa, cohort one .
 See project-brief.md for the full brief.